 - (2) All units listed in this column may be exchanged, under circumstances set forth in the partnership agreement of Boston Properties Limited Partnership, for an equal number of shares of common stock.
-All information is as of July 16, 1999. - (3) These shares of common stock represent the common stock that the selling stockholder may acquire upon presentation of the units for redemption.
-Such redemption may occur at any time after July 9, 1999. - (4) Assumes that all common stock issuable upon redemption of the units will be sold by the selling stockholder.
-The percentage of our common stock that will be held by the selling stockholder (assuming all remaining units held by the selling stockholder are presented for redemption and are exchanged for common stock) after completion of this offering will be less than one percent (1%).
+All information is as of July 16, 1999. - (3) These shares of common stock include the common stock that the selling stockholders may acquire upon presentation of the units for redemption.
+Such redemption may occur at any time after June 23, 1999. - (4) Assumes that all common stock offered by this prospectus, including common stock issuable upon redemption of the units, will be sold by the selling stockholders.
+In the case of each selling stockholder, the percentage of our common stock that will be held by such selling stockholder (assuming all remaining units held by such person are presented for redemption and are exchanged for common stock) after completion of this offering will be less than one percent (1%).
 The total number of shares of common stock outstanding used in calculating such percentage (i) is based on the total number of shares of common stock outstanding as of July 16, 1999 (67,902,033 shares) and (ii) assumes that none of the remaining units held by other persons will be exchanged for common stock.